microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 #### Dev Box definitions

 A Dev Box definition is a preconfigured Virtual Machine with a specific configuration ready to use by developers.
-It can be a Windows 10 or 11 with a specific configuration.
-It can be accessed from Windows, Mac, Android, iOS or a web browser.

-You can give a specific amount of RAM, CPU, disk size and disk type to the Dev Box.
-You can also specify a custom image stored in your Azure compute gallery.
+You can assign a specific amount of RAM, CPU, disk size and disk type to each Dev Box definition.
+In addition to the standard Windows image, you can use any ["sysprepped"](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/prepare-for-upload-vhd-image) image of your choice.

 All those definitions will be available for the developers to create a new Dev Box based on it, in a few minutes.
 A developer portal is provided to the developers to create a new Dev Box based on the Dev Box definition.

-The Dev Box is entirely integrated in your souscription.
+The Dev Box is entirely integrated in your subscription.
 You can use your Azure AD credentials to connect to the Dev Box.
 You can also define rules to stop the Dev Box automatically after the working hours.

 You will see the dedicated developer experience later in this workshop.